 [NFP is the leader in Alabama bonding company solutions.
 Contact our office today, and get bonded!
 All Kinds…All Amounts.]

 Usually, when you buy insurance, it is for you or your business.
 A surety is a bit different.
 With a bond you, the principal, are paying for insurance for the other party, an obligee.
 You pay for the bond which a surety guarantees and the obligee can file claims against if needed.

 If you are unable to provide what you promised to the involved obligee, the bond gives them the ability to file a claim stating that the bond obligations were not met.
 In this way, it is insurance to an obligee, as not fulfilling the bond will leave you required to pay both the bond amount as well as any legal fees involved.
 How the surety factors into this are typical that they will require you to sign an agreement, which says that your business and personal assets will be used to pay any claims that might come up.

 In layman’s terms, a surety is there to say “this person can pay if a claim comes up.”
 However, if you are unable to pay, the surety will then be on the hook for the payment.
 This is why the indemnity agreement is also included, to offer a form of insurance to the surety as well.

 Some people may refer to bonds as “insurance,” and wrongly assume that these bonds are in place to protect your business.
 This is not the case.
 Bonds protect the obligee.
 Insurance that protects your own business is an entirely different option.
 For more about that, you may want to research fidelity bonds.
 Those are there to provide you protection against certain matters that occur to your business.

 Why Alabama Bonds Exist

-You may find yourself wondering what the bond actually is useful for if you will have to pay for any claims.
+You may find yourself wondering what the bond is useful for if you will have to pay for any claims.
 The reason for a surety is that it protects the involved obligee.
-However, surety bonds also provides a means of credit for you.
+However, surety bonds also provide a means of credit for you.
 We will explain that more in-depth below.